piekarsky/CPP-Playing-Card-Detector/README.md

 standard, such an element is removed.
 The picture below is presented after applying the algorithm to search for black elements and fill them with white on the 7 of hearts card
 <img width="550" height="350" src = img/findsign.jpg/>

-The picture belos shows the image of selecting symbols and removing unnecessary elements on the 7 of hearts card
+The picture below shows the image of selecting symbols and removing unnecessary elements on the 7 of hearts card
 <img width="550" height="350" src = img/findsign2.jpg/>

 <hr>